GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmission.md

 In this task you will modify the bot to ask the user a sequence of questions before performing some action.

-1. Open the **app.js** file you've obtained from the previous hands-on lab.
+1. Open the **app.js** file you've obtained from the previous exercise.
 Alternatively, you can open the file from the [exercise1-EchoBot](./exercise1-EchoBot) folder.

 1. Update the code the creates the UniversalBot connector with the following.
 You will notice the bot's message handler takes an array of functions, called a waterfall, instead of a single function.
 When a user sends a message to our bot, the first function in the waterfall will be called.
 This will greet the user and use the `text()` prompt him to describe the problem first.
 The SDK provides a set of built-in prompts to simplify collecting input from a user.